uspssavingsniche

 Cubic Pricing vs Flat Rate

 The advantage of Cubic Pricing over Flat Rate is that you use your own packaging, sized exactly to your product.
 Flat Rate requires USPS-provided boxes in fixed sizes.
-If your product fits in a smaller box than the Flat Rate options, Cubic Pricing in a custom box is cheaper and uses less packaging material.
-For distant zones (7-8), Flat Rate sometimes wins because Cubic Pricing is zone-based and climbs with distance, but for zones 1 through 5, Cubic typically comes out ahead.
+If your product fits in a smaller box than the Flat Rate options, Cubic Pricing lets you ship it in that smaller box and use less packaging material.
+Because Cubic Pricing is zone-based, its price climbs with distance while a Flat Rate box's does not, so the gap between the two shifts as the destination moves out — which is why the comparison is worth re-running rather than settling once.

 Accessing Cubic Pricing